Miguel235711/final-project-fis/README.md

 ## Project Structure

- The Angular (front-end) module is located inside the folder `src` and the Node (backend) module is located inside the folder `backend'.
+ The Angular (front-end) module is located inside the folder `src` and the Node (backend) module is located inside the folder `backend`.

 ## Development server